 My friend Ed Gibney has written on each and every one of the thought experiments in Julian Baggini’s, The Pig That Wants to Be Eaten: 100 Experiments for the Armchair Philosopher.
 Gibney has also summarized his own 100 blog posts on Baggini’s 100 thought experiments in “What I learned from 100 Philosophy Thought Experiments.”

-(Here is his summary of, and commentary on, Baggini’s thought experiments dealing with metaphysics.
+(Here is his summary of, and commentary on, Baggini’s thought experiments dealing with epistemology.
 It follows from a previous post on worldviews.
 I have added my own brief reflections at the bottom of the page.)

 From Ed Gibney’s blog, reprinted with permission.

 What do I know?
 From #1 The Evil Demon, we cannot be absolutely certain of anything. #62 I Think, Therefore? shows that not even cogito ergo sum is a bedrock.
 Everything is uncertain and all knowledge is probabilistic.
 In #41 Getting the Blues, we saw that knowledge comes only via sensory experiences.
 We haven’t found any exceptions to this.
 This is reinforced in #13 Black, White, and Red All Over, where the physical nature of the universe creates an epistemic barrier to our knowledge.
 As a consequence of all this, #63: No Know shows that since we can never be certain that any TRUTH will remain unchanged in a changing universe, our cosmological revolutions need to sink into our epistemological understanding.
 Knowledge can only ever be: justified, beliefs, that are surviving.
 For such an evolutionary epistemology, all theories are “true” only provisionally, regardless of the degree of empirical testing they have survived. #73 Being a Bat showed that this evolutionary perspective provides a clear and interlocking set of beliefs that consistently come together to help solve the most fundamental questions of philosophy.